30hours/blah2/README.md

 ## Contributing

+Join the [Discord](https://discord.gg/ewNQbeK5Zn) chat for sharing results and support.

 Pull requests are welcome - especially for adding support for a new SDR.

 - Currently have an issue where the USRP B210 is timing out after 5-10 mins and crashes the code.
 Convinced it's an issue with my usage of the API - email me for more info.